hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 `file!`, `url!`, `string!`, `binary!`

-`load/header` is not yet impleneted for Red.
+`load/header` is not yet implemented for Red.

 `load/markup` is not available in Red at this time.